 You won’t have to worry about noisy roosters bothering your neighbors.
 Rabbits are quiet and unobtrusive.
 Your neighbors might not even know they are there.

 13. Rabbits have fewer restrictions than chickens or other poultry.

 Poultry, especially chickens, are often heavily regulated due to the potential for disease, odors, and waste products.
 However, rabbits are not nearly as regulated as poultry is.
 Therefore, even though your local laws may prevent you from having chickens or turkeys, you will probably still be allowed to have a few rabbits.
 But, of course, you always need to check your local laws first.

 1. Meat rabbits are very susceptible to predators.

 These small animals don’t have too many natural defenses and are easy prey for foxes, coons, hawks, coyotes, and neighborhood dogs.
 You’ll need to find ways to keep them safe, such as keeping their cages up off the ground.

 2. Meat rabbits can be escape artists.

 Rabbits love to dig!
 If you raise them in a colony setting or a ground-level hutch, be prepared for them to attempt to dig their way out.
+Here is the hutch I built for my rabbits.
 You may need to bury chicken wire underneath their pen to keep them from getting away.
 They can squeeze through surprisingly small spaces, so make sure their enclosures are secure.